thylinao1/Deep-Q-Learning---Lunar-Lander/README.md

 * **10**: We check if the conditions are met to perform a learning update.
 We do this by using our custom `utils.check_update_conditions` function.
 This function checks if $C =$ `NUM_STEPS_FOR_UPDATE = 4` time steps have occured and if our `memory_buffer` has enough experience tuples to fill a mini-batch.
 For example, if the mini-batch size is `64`, then our `memory_buffer` should have more than `64` experience tuples in order to pass the latter condition.
 If the conditions are met, then the `utils.check_update_conditions` function will return a value of `True`, otherwise it will return a value of `False`.

 * **11 - 14**: If the `update` variable is `True` then we perform a learning update.
 The learning update consists of sampling a random mini-batch of experience tuples from our `memory_buffer`, setting the $y$ targets, performing gradient descent, and updating the weights of the networks.
-We will use the `agent_learn` function we defined in [Section 8](#8) to perform the latter 3.

 * **15**: At the end of each iteration of the inner loop we set `next_state` as our new `state` so that the loop can start again from this new state.
 In addition, we check if the episode has reached a terminal state (i.e. we check if `done = True`).
 If a terminal state has been reached, then we break out of the inner loop.